-Mount the indoor unit onto the hanging screw bolts with a block.
-Position the indoor unit on a flat level by using a level to prevent leaks.
-(See Fig. 4.11).
+9. Mount the indoor unit onto the hanging screw bolts with a block.
+Position the indoor unit flat using a level indicator to prevent leaks.
+(See Fig. 4.9).

 NOTE: Confirm the minimum drain tilt is 1/100 or more.